CX Centers of Excellence (CoE) don’t need to be complicated or IT-based or even big to be effective. We like to say if you have either:

 In month four, the CFO could begin to see gaps where data was missing from some offices but importantly, she could also begin to see where a bulk of the spending was dramatically out of line and in need of some calibration.
 For example, The EMEA offices were overspending on CX and Support Operations but underspending dramatically in Marketing and Sales relative to other offices.
 The nine offices in North America were the opposite, they were spending 600 percent more on Marketing and Sales and under indexed in CX and Support Operations.

-In order for her to fine tune the orchestra of customer-facing functions, she needed access to more data from a greater number of geographies—and now she had it.
-Her peers in HR and Global Operations now had the numbers to begin planning interventions to balance the cost-per-touch formula that would ultimately have the greatest possible impact on the customer and the business’ bottom line.
+In order for her to fine tune (or recalibrate) the orchestra of customer-facing functions, she needed access to more data from a greater number of geographies—and now she had it or at the very least, was much closer to having it.
+Her peers in Marketing, Sales Ops, HR and Global Operations now had the numbers to begin planning interventions to balance the cost-per-touch formula that would ultimately have the greatest possible impact on the customer and the business’ bottom line.

 However, the question remained, how will corporate be able to ensure that each function in each office had access to the required change formulas, supporting processes and all the information required to support them in making these critical course-correcting changes?
 The answer was also the CX Center of Excellence.

-The CX Center of Excellence (CX CoE) or ‘COBALT,’ as they called it, was the single point of access for every office to source all the change direction, process change descriptions, internal and external communications strategies and all the templates and instructions (employee training materials).
+The CX Center of Excellence (CX CoE) or ‘COVAULT,’ as they called it, was the single point of access for every office to source all the change direction, process change descriptions, internal and external communications strategies and all the templates and instructions/how-to manuals (employee training materials).

-With the CX CoE, the corporate team could not only provide access to change information for each office, they could also monitor who was accessing the information and provide office-specific support to those offices which weren’t moving at the pace of change the centralized strategy called for.
+With the CX CoE, the corporate team could provide access to change information for each office and also monitor who was accessing the information and provide office-specific support to those geo’s or offices which weren’t moving at the pace of change the centralized strategy called for.